yurig93b/final-space/ui/README.md

 The Moon and the Rocket are inside a <div> element with size of 400x400 px, so we change the scale of this div to the calculation's result.

-2) To position the rocket right in the middle of the moon we had to change varius positions.
+2)To position the rocket right in the middle of the moon we had to change varius positions.

 We set the moon values to be:
 ```bash